 It is worth being direct about one thing: quiet luxury did not emerge organically from culture.
 Five SS collections put it on runway models, and the machine did the rest.
 This does not make the aesthetic wrong — it makes it a supply-side decision presented as a demand-side movement.
 The reason it caught on is that the underlying logic is sound.
 Buying less and buying better is a legitimate approach to dressing, whether or not a runway trend named it.

-The Quiet Luxury Rules — What You Will and Will Not See
+The Quiet Luxury Dress Code — What You Will and Will Not See

 You will see:

-- Neutral palette (ivory, camel, stone, greige, navy, chocolate brown)
+- Quiet luxury colours: a neutral palette of ivory, camel, stone, greige, navy, and chocolate brown

 - Natural fabrics — cashmere, merino, linen, cotton, silk